Skip to main content Skip to main menu

 The MIS PhD program is one of the oldest, largest and most successful in the country.
 The first graduate was Michael Parks in 1973, and over the years, there have been more than 80 graduates.
 They have gone to prestigious universities, such as MIT and the University of Virginia, become chaired professors and held positions as department heads and deans.
 In the early days, Management and Computer Science faculty were very helpful in serving on dissertation committees.
 The involvement of Computer Science helped foster a good relationship between the two programs that continues today.

-The Boom to Bust Cycle
+The Boom-to-Bust Cycle

 The boom of the late 1990s turned into a bust as the economy and IT hiring and spending were cut.
 Student enrollment in MIS is tightly linked to the job opportunities for its graduates; consequently, the number of MIS majors declined dramatically.
 Much of the efforts of department heads Dale Goodhue and Rick Watson were to increase enrollment.
 They ran ads on the campus bus system to attract students.